HicrestLaboratory/SPARTA/README.md

 We have compared our routine with cusparse_spmm and cublas_gemm, the two main CUDA routines for sparse and dense matrix multiplication.

 **CUSPARSE COMPARISON**
-Preliminary results show that our routine is faster than cusparse_spmm on when density in blocks is greater then a small value (around 2%, which in our case corresponds to a total density of 0.2%)
+Preliminary results show that our routine is faster than cusparse_spmm when the density inside blocks is greater then around 2% (in this case, this corresponds to a total density of 0.2%)
 ![](/images/performance_experiment/VBS_vs_spmm_A8192_B_8192_fixed_blockdensity_0.1.jpg)